 Because of that, I think it's often overlooked.
 It just seems kind of mundane and boring, and doesn't seem to really do a lot, but it absolutely is the most important drill because it helps you ingrain the proper body movement.
 We're going to discuss it today.

 The Body Drill works like this.
 You take your normal address posture, with your weight pretty centered.
-If anything, favor the left side a little bit.
+If anything, favor the lead side a little bit.
 Put your arms across your shoulders as you take your posture.

-Just feel a little shoulder turn here; left shoulder centered back behind the ball.
+Just feel a little shoulder turn here; lead shoulder centered back behind the ball.
 Then this is the key: This is where everything happens correctly or incorrectly for the average golfer.
 What a lot of golfers want to do is just get here and then throw their shoulders.
 You can see I'm in a really weak and awkward position here.

 Then I can rotate.
 That's the key.

-As long as I get a good little turn going back, set my weight onto my left foot so I feel increased pressure, I feel like I'm trying to push the ground - I'm trying to make an indentation in the ground under my left foot - so there's a little bit of flex in my knees to get there, and then I rotate.
+As long as I get a good little turn going back, set my weight onto my lead foot so I feel increased pressure — I feel like I'm trying to push the ground, making an indentation in the ground under my lead foot — there's a little bit of flex in my knees to get there, and then I rotate through to a full finish.

 At speed it's here...